Teresa T Swartz

 - Asian American Studies Core Faculty, University of Minnesota:

-- Parenting for the State: An Ethnographic Analysis of Non-Profit Foster Care .
+- Parenting for the State: An Ethnographic Analysis of Non-Profit Foster Care.
 2005.
-New York: Routledge.
+NY: Routledge.